james9001/gitea_actions_prometheus_exporter/README.md

 ## Getting Started

-A dedicated demo and testing project repository is available at [github.com/james9001/gitea_actions_prometheus_exporter](https://github.com/james9001/gitea_actions_prometheus_exporter).
+A dedicated demo and testing project repository is available: [gitea_actions_prometheus_exporter-project](https://github.com/james9001/gitea_actions_prometheus_exporter-project).
 This repository contains a Docker Compose stack and configuration which will get you up and running quickly.

 ## Metrics